 Little did he know his arrival in America would bring him to another dimension of exploration.
 He had the rare opportunity to study under several professors at Harvard University where he learned different aspects of Buddhism in research fields including Logic, Middle Way, Yogacāra, and Anthropology in the Buddhist view.
 With this newly obtained knowledge and his previous expertise, Ven.
 Dhammadipa established a program called Massachusetts Bodhisiksa Educational Center in Quincy, Massachusetts.

-Even after seven years of serving as an abbot of Chuang Yen Monastery, NY, he still tirelessly conducts classes that went through the entirety of ‘the Path of Purification’, ‘the Entrance of Abhidharma’ of Sarvāstivāda, and several topics related to Buddhism in Western societies at CUNY AAARI (The City University of New York).
-He was a visiting professor of anthropology and philosophy Departments at Sun Yat-sen University and at present is a research fellow there in Guangzhou.
+While serving as an abbot of Chuang Yen Monastery, NY, he still tirelessly and passionately taught the entirety of “the Path of Purification” from Theravada tradition, “the Entrance of Abhidharma” of Sarvāstivāda, and several topics related to Buddhism in Western societies at CUNY AAARI (the City University of New York).
+In addition, he was also a visiting professor of anthropology and philosophy Departments at Sun Yat-sen University in Guangzhou, China.
+He is still a research fellow there even right now.

 Ven.
 Dhammadipa is proficient in various languages such as Pāli, Sanskrit, English, Chinese, French, and Japanese, which helps him to expand his intellectual and cultural horizons.
 He also holds extensive curiosity not only in Brahmanism and western philosophy, but also in Christianity, Islamism, Hinduism, etc., in addition to his Buddhist practice.
 He enjoys communicating with people of different background, from scholars, religionists to laypersons.
 In an ever-changing global world with distinctive currents of beliefs and faiths, Ven.
 Dhammadipa's years spent in Europe and the United States have helped him better understand the complexities of Buddhism in relation to Western and global cultures.